ONLYOFFICE/onlyoffice.github.io/sdkjs-plugins/content/insertQR/README.md

 1. Activate the Insert QR Plugin:
    - Go to the plugin tab.
-   - Activate the Insert QR Plugin.
+   - Activate the Insert QR plugin in the "Background Plugins" section

 2. Select Text:
    - Right-click on the text where you want to insert the QR code.